Curse LLC: Twitch's sale of CurseForge to Overwolf

 On June 22, 2020, Overwolf announced that it had acquired CurseForge from Twitch for an undisclosed amount.
-After November 30, 2020, the Twitch Desktop App no longer manages mods.
+After December 2, 2020, the Twitch Desktop App no longer manages mods.
 CurseForge's mod management functionality can since be found in the CurseForge app, which is for Windows (Overwolf required) and macOS (Standalone, Overwolf not required).
 In June 2022, the standalone CurseForge app was released for Linux and Windows, starting with World of Warcraft support, later adding support for Minecraft: Java Edition.
+Overwolf introduced a new CurseForge API, removing the API from Twitch, for third party clients outside of the CurseForge-Overwolf ecosystem to use and introduced an option for project authors to not distribute their projects to those third parties where they do not earn revenue.

-Curse sites and services
+Curse Media

+Curse Media was a department of Curse LLC for the gaming community websites it owned and managed.
+It was spun off as its own company prior to its sale to Fandom.